Skuzzle-UK/AuthenticationService/README.md

 The **public hostname of the auth service is the contract** — this is the `Authority` URL every consuming microservice points at.
 Pick it deliberately and avoid changing it (e.g. `https://auth.example.com`, not the load-balancer's hostname).

+#### `Authority` and `Issuer` — make them match in production

+The auth service has two distinct settings that *look* similar:

+- **`JWTSettings.ValidIssuer`** — a *logical name* stamped into every token's `iss` claim.
+Consumers validate `iss` against this string.
+It's an identity, not an address.
+- **`Authority`** (consumer-side) — the *network URL* where consumers fetch the JWKS / OIDC discovery doc.
+It's a routing target.

+In dev these diverge: `ValidIssuer` is `https://auth.example.com` (a stable logical name), but consumers point `Authority` at `https://localhost:53217` (where the auth service actually runs).
+The `ExampleConsumer` config explicitly sets *both* `Authority` and `Issuer` so the divergence works — JwtBearer fetches keys from one URL and validates `iss` against the other.

+**In production, terminate TLS at a reverse proxy / load balancer with the canonical hostname that matches `JWTSettings.ValidIssuer`.** Once the network URL and the logical issuer are the same string (e.g. both `https://auth.example.com`), JwtBearer's defaults Just Work and consumers no longer need to override `ValidIssuer` separately — they can just set `Authority` and let the issuer be inferred from the discovery doc.

+If a consumer's `Authority` and the token's `iss` diverge and the consumer hasn't set an explicit `ValidIssuer`, validation fails with `IDX10205: Issuer validation failed`.
+That's the symptom of a misconfigured consumer in a deployment that didn't make the two values match — re-check the proxy / DNS so the auth service is reachable at the canonical hostname.

 ### 9. Structured logging / SIEM contract